julian-rose/FreeRTOS-for-Agon/README.md

 <p>
 DemoAgonP uses pre-emptive multi-tasking.
 Two tasks run without knowledge of each other, each making MOS calls.
 The CPU (and MOS) is shared between them.
-Although they have no knowledge of each other, a second task will be blocked in making a MOS call until a first completes a MOS call.
+Although they have no knowledge of each other, MOS in non-reentrant so that a second task will be blocked in making a MOS call until a first completes a MOS call.
 These example tasks also make time delay calls, such that task1 runs once per second, and task runs 3.3 times per second, to better demonstrate the pre-emptive execution model.

 <p>